China Rose Tea

 The rose is an emblem of England.
 We’re constantly growing them, pruning them, giving them as expressions of love (or guilt).
 But we don’t tend to eat them.
 It’s different in the middle east, where rosewater is a traditional and popular drink; or south Asia, where rose is a popular ice cream flavour.
 There is a niche in Britain for Turkish Delight, but it is, well, Turkish, rather than a native concoction.
 What’s the aversion to using roses in food here?
 Will the Horticultural Society turn us in?

-Fortunately, the Chinese are enthusiastic blenders of rose tea, along with other traditional flower blends such as jasmine, orchid and chrysanthemum.
+Fortunately, the Chinese have been blending tea with roses for centuries.
 Mellow black tea leaves are mixed with rose petals and left to absorb the aroma, creating a gently perfumed flavour suitable to be drunk black or with a little milk.
 Say it with flowers: Yum.

 This is a delicious, fragrant tea and in my opinion the best rose tea around.
 I infuse for a few minutes and add a dash of milk, but it is also nice without.
 It is refreshing, relaxing and consistently good, I have been buying this for years since I first picked up a bag at the shop in Nottingham, but great I can still get it online.
 I have tried others - Twinings, Whittards, but none come close to this blend, it is absolutely the best.”